WJ714/Bridginggap-flux/README.md

 ### 📘 Tutorial Guide
 - Script: `02_FLUXNET.rmd`;
-- Data for different study sites can be found in the data folder [here](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI);
+- Data for different study sites can be downloaded here [here](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI);
-- In the R script, we provide examples to plot FLUXNET data for `US-Syv`.
+- We provide examples to plot FLUXNET data for `US-Syv`.
 You can use the examples as a starting point, discuss with your group, and explore other ways of plotting to better understand your own study site;
 - Required task (4 taskes): Explore temporal trends (long-term annual sums, daily average) for meteorological and flux data;
 - Bonus task (3 tasks): **ecosystem water budget**, **light use efficiency**, and **energy balance closure**.
 Please explore 1–3 of them within your group.
 - Please take time to interpret the figures with your group and include them in your [group presentation](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI?usp=drive_link).